6.1 National U21 / Junior Championships, A > Z

 transition by nations to standardize with the FIM.
 The former British

-Youth U15 is now, in 2011, a U16 competition.) generates interest in
+Youth U15 is now, since 2011, a U16 competition.) generates interest in

 permitting insight of the progress of riders that have ultimately